The Best Tips for Improving your Quality of Sleep

-As Americans pack more activities into the day and engage more in television and social media, they struggle to get restorative sleep for the recommended seven to nine hours per night.
-A survey from Gallop found that four in 10 adults fall short on the sleep recommendations.
+It’s difficult for many people to get restorative sleep for a minimum of seven to nine hours per night.
+A survey from Gallop found that four in 10 adults fall short on sleep recommendations.
 If you struggle with getting solid, restorative sleep, you are not alone.
 The good news is that with establishing a routine with sleeping, eating, and exposure to daylight, you can increase alignment with your circadian rhythm, which is your internal body clock that regulates sleep and wake cycles.
 Your internal clock determines when your body will produce various hormones, increase blood pressure, increase insulin secretion, lower body temperature and more.
 Follow these tips that will ensure that you are in alignment with the optimal circadian rhythm and help optimize your quality and duration of sleep at night.

 1. Save 30 Minutes to Unwind Before Bed